-The main uses for HBV tests include:
+The main uses for hepatitis B virus (HBV) tests include:

 Generally, one set of tests is used as an initial panel of tests to detect HBV infection or to determine the cause of acute symptoms while another set of tests may be used after a diagnosis is made to monitor possible progression of the disease, to detect chronic infection, and/or to determine carrier status.

 The following table summarizes the set of tests typically used for initial testing:

 |Hepatitis B surface antigen (HBsAG)||Detects protein that is present on the surface of the virus||To screen for, detect, and help diagnose acute and chronic HBV infections; earliest routine indicator of acute hepatitis B and frequently identifies infected people before symptoms appear; undetectable in the blood during the recovery period; it is the primary way of identifying those with chronic infections, including "HBV carrier" state.|

 |Hepatitis B surface antibody (anti-HBs)||Detects antibody produced in response to HBV surface antigen||Used to detect previous exposure to HBV; it can also develop from successful vaccination so it is used to determine the need for vaccination (if anti-HBs is absent) or to determine if a person has recovered from an infection and is immune (cannot get the infection again).|

 |Total anti-hepatitis B core (anti-HBc, IgM and IgG)||Detects both IgM and IgG antibodies to hepatitis B core antigen||Can be used to help detect acute and chronic HBV infections; the IgM antibody is the first antibody produced after infection with HBV; IgG antibody is produced in response to the core antigen later in the course of the infection and usually persists for life.|